cppitems/cppitems/items/001/item.md

 5 // item status
-# Source code organization, compilation toolchain, distribution options, coding style, linting,
+# Source code organization, compilation toolchain, distribution options, coding style, linting, sanitizers
-This item briefly discusses important organizional options for a C++ project/library and steps through the phases of configuring and building a project using command line tools on a linux system and tools of the *LLVM* compiler infrastructure.
+This item briefly discusses important organizational options for a C++ project/library and steps through the phases of configuring and building a project using command line tools on a linux system and tools of the *LLVM* compiler infrastructure.

 ## Example library
 This simplistic example is an interface to a `Grid` *structure* which holds data representing a 2D regular grid.